sophieabo/TSWD/ProjectPart2.md

 ### Interview Responses

 **Question 1: Can you describe the overall narrative of this project?
 What is the takeaway?**
-- User 1: Pittsburgh is losing its black population despite otherwise relatively stable population changes.
+- User 1: "Pittsburgh is losing its black population despite otherwise relatively stable population changes.
 This could be due to increased cost of living or -black residents seeking better opportunities.
-It could be combated by inclusive zoning legislation.
+It could be combated by inclusive zoning legislation."
-- User 2: Although the overall population of Pittsburgh has stabilized over the past 10 years, the population of Black Pittsburghers has decreased dramatically.
-Although the cause is not confirmed, the trend has negative consequences and is worth paying attention to.
+- User 2: "Although the overall population of Pittsburgh has stabilized over the past 10 years, the population of Black Pittsburghers has decreased dramatically.
+Although the cause is not confirmed, the trend has negative consequences and is worth paying attention to."
-- User 3: Black people are moving out of Pittsburgh much faster than other population groups.
-Two theories are offered to explain this departure: Black Pittsburghers are getting priced out of the city, and are seeking better schools.
+- User 3: "Black people are moving out of Pittsburgh much faster than other population groups.
+Two theories are offered to explain this departure: Black Pittsburghers are getting priced out of the city, and are seeking better schools."

 **Question 2: Who do you think is the intended audience for this project?**
-- User 1: Pittsburgh residents/voters, Pittsburgh government officials
+- User 1: "Pittsburgh residents/voters, Pittsburgh government officials"
-- User 2: Residents of the city of Pittsburgh
+- User 2: "Residents of the city of Pittsburgh"
-- User 3: I thought it was government for most of the presentation, but then the CTA seems like it’s addressed more to your everyday Pittsburgher.
+- User 3: "I thought it was government for most of the presentation, but then the CTA seems like it’s addressed more to your everyday Pittsburgher."

 **Question 3: What do you think about the flow of the project?
 What (if anything) would you change?**
-- User 1: I think it has a pretty logical flow and the case is made.
+- User 1: "I think it has a pretty logical flow and the case is made."
-- User 2: The flow makes sense to me
+- User 2: "The flow makes sense to me"
-- User 3: Would change some syntax/phrasing, but the flow feels straightforward.
+- User 3: "Would change some syntax/phrasing, but the flow feels straightforward."

 **Question 4: Do you think the current visualizations effectively support the narrative?
 How would you change them (titles, colors, type of visualization)?**
-- User 1: I think they’re good and add to the project.
+- User 1: "I think they’re good and add to the project.
 It would be helpful to see rental costs changing over time but as you mentioned, that data isn’t available.
-Maybe change in the median home cost in Pittsburgh over the last ten years?
+Maybe change in the median home cost in Pittsburgh over the last ten years?"
-- User 2: The only thing I don’t like is the icons for why the city of pittsburgh should care.
-It feels weird to have icons on right and text on left and also idk if tarnished reputation swirl makes sense to me
+- User 2: "The only thing I don’t like is the icons for why the city of pittsburgh should care.
+It feels weird to have icons on right and text on left and also idk if tarnished reputation swirl makes sense to me"
-- User 3: I’d clean up the icons in the “Why Should Pittsburgh Care” section, and make them a little sharper (maybe hovering over each one brings up its blurb).
-I do LOVE the interactive map showing where people are moving to.
+- User 3: "I’d clean up the icons in the “Why Should Pittsburgh Care” section, and make them a little sharper (maybe hovering over each one brings up its blurb).
+I do LOVE the interactive map showing where people are moving to."

 **Question 5: Are you inclined to do the call to actions at the end of the piece?
 Do you other suggestions for actionable**
-- User 1: Yes, and I don’t have any other suggestions.
+- User 1: "Yes, and I don’t have any other suggestions."
-- User 2: Maybe add a button to share the article?
+- User 2: "Maybe add a button to share the article?"
-- User 3: Yes I think the CTA button color makes it very appealing.
-I wonder if there’s some petition or list that adding one’s name to could be a CTA.
+- User 3: "Yes I think the CTA button color makes it very appealing.
+I wonder if there’s some petition or list that adding one’s name to could be a CTA."

 ### Interview Takeaways